 STP's narrow economic base means that services and government expenditure are the main drivers of economic growth.
-Over the past decade, the primary engine behind GDP growth has been the tertiary sector, which has nearly tripled in size, reaching 74.7% of GDP in 2022.
-Although it has great economic potential and contributes significantly to rural employment, agriculture contributes barely 11% to GDP, reflecting the very low productivity of the sector, and manufacturing around 7%.
+Services have contributed over 70% to GDP for almost 2 decades with a strong performance in the wholesale and retail commerce, and restaurants and accommodation services, which have benefited from tourism growth.
+Although it has great economic potential and contributes significantly to rural employment, agriculture contributes barely 10% to GDP, reflecting the very low productivity of the sector, and manufacturing around 5%.